Version for visually impaired persons

 In force as of 18 September 2012.
 Adopted by a decision of the National Assembly on 4 September 2012.
 Promulgated SG no. 71 of 18 September 2012, Amended SG no. 53 of 26 June 2018.

-Section I General Provisions
+Section I

 Article 1.
-These Rules of Procedure regulate the organisation and operation of the Ombudsman and its administration, the work of the National Preventive Mechanism, the terms for reviewing complaints and signals, conducting inspections upon the initiative of the Ombudsman and mediation, and making proposals and recommendations.
+These Rules of Procedure regulate the organisation and operation of the Ombudsman and its administration, the work of the National Preventive Mechanism, the terms for reviewing complaints and alerts, conducting inspections upon the initiative of the Ombudsman and mediation, and making proposals and recommendations.

 Article 2.
-Matters concerning the work of the Ombudsman and the organisation f its administration that are not covered by the Ombudsman Act or the Rule of Procedure shall be regulated by internal acts of the Ombudsman such as orders, decisions, rules, methodological instructions etc.
+Matters concerning the work of the Ombudsman and the organisation f its administration that are not covered by the Ombudsman Act or the Rule of Procedure shall be regulated by internal acts of the Ombudsman such as orders, decisions, rules, methodological instructions, etc.

 Article 3.
-The Ombudsman shall be assisted by a deputy Ombudsman to whom he may delegate some of his powers or the performance of particular activities.
+The Ombudsman shall be assisted by a Deputy Ombudsman to whom he may delegate some of his powers or the performance of particular activities.

 Article 4.
 The Ombudsman shall cooperate with partner institutions in other states as well as with international organisations that work in the field of human rights protection.